Robotic Nerve-sparing Radical Prostatectomy

 - Erectile Dysfunction: As with open prostatectomy surgery, erectile dysfunction can often be a more significant and longer lasting side effect as compared to urinary incontinence even despite a nerve-sparing procedure.
 The return of erectile function following prostatectomy is multifactorial and is dependent on factors including the age of the patient, degree of preoperative sexual function, technical precision of the nerve-sparing technique, and time.
 These microscopic and delicate cavernous nerve fibers responsible for spontaneous erections may take up to 12-18 months to recover.
 You will be instructed during your first postoperative visit on various treatment options including medications (e.g. Viagra, Cialis, Levitra) as well as the use of a vacuum erection device or penile injections as part of penile rehabilitation program that we offer.
 These therapies are often used to maintain the blood supply to the penile tissues while awaiting the recovery of cavernous nerve function.

-- Urethrovesical Anastomotic Leakage: At one week following surgery a bladder Xray, called a cystogram, will be performed prior to removal of your urethral catheter.
-On rare occasions, a small leak is detected on the cystogram that may require a longer duration of catheter drainage.
+- Urethrovesical Anastomotic Leakage: On rare occasions, a small leak is detected on the cystogram that may require a longer duration of catheter drainage.
 These anastomotic leaks often resolve spontaneously with no further surgical intervention.

 What to Expect After Surgery

 After a period of recovery in the Recovery Room, you will be transported to your hospital room once you are aware and your vital signs stable.